 Other improvements we’d like to see include a more effective in-VR Oculus Store.
 While the equivalent store on browser and in the app makes it easy to discover new releases and search for upcoming games, the store inside the headset itself seems to roll the dice on what apps are shown with no way to quickly navigate to new content.
 This makes it difficult to pre-order games and discover new titles to purchase when using the device, which is a pivotal part of ensuring the headset maintains replayability.

-A neighbourhood-like social space
+A neighborhood-like social space

 Improved media sharing